williamyang98/DAB-Radio/README.md

 - fftw3

 The continuous integration (CI) scripts are in <code>.github/workflows</code> if you want to replicate the build on your system.

+# Inspirations
+- The welle.io open source radio has an excellent implementation of DAB radio.
+Their implementation is much more featureful and optimised than mine.
+Their repository can be found [here](https://github.com/albrechtl/welle.io).
+They also have a youtube video showcasing their wonderful software [here](https://www.youtube.com/watch?v=IJcgdmud-AI).

+- There is a large community of rtl-sdr projects which can be found at [rtl-sdr.com](https://www.rtl-sdr.com/tag/dab/).
+This link points to a webpage showcasing several open source community projects that aim to decode DAB signals.

+# Important sources
+- [ETSI](https://www.etsi.org/standards) the non-for-profit standardisation organisation for making all of the standards free to access and view.
+Without their detailed documentation and specifications it would not be possible to build a rtl-sdr DAB radio.
+- [Phil Karn](https://github.com/ka9q) for his Reed Solomon and Viterbi decoding algorithms which can be found [here](https://github.com/ka9q/libfec)
+- [tcbrindle](https://github.com/tcbrindle) for his C++ single header template library implementation of std::span which can be found [here](https://github.com/tcbrindle/span)
+- [reyoung/avx_mathfun](https://github.com/reyoung/avx_mathfun) for their AVX/AVX2 implementations of _mm512_cos_pd
+- [RJVB/sse_mathfun](https://github.com/RJVB/sse_mathfun) for their SSE2 implementations of _mm_cos_pd

 # TODO
 ## Optimisations